xyb3rt/acme.vim/README.md

 	more carefully by dragging the mouse while holding down the middle button or by selecting it and then middle-clicking the selection.

-	Commands are run in the directory containing the current file (useful for `guide` files).
+	Commands are run in the directory containing the clicked file (useful for `guide` files).

 	By default the output of commands is put into a `+Errors` buffer.
 Each